Chainguard Containers FAQs

 Developer DocsCustomer support

-You can read more about the differences between Developer and Production Images in our Images Overview.
+You can read more about the differences between Starter and Production Containers in our Containers Overview.

-Yes, Chainguard Developer Images are available on Docker Hub.
+Yes, Chainguard Starter Container images are available on Docker Hub.
 As a Docker Verified Publisher, Chainguard has met Docker’s stringent standards for security, quality, and transparency.
 This status signifies that our container images are trusted, reliable, and have undergone rigorous verification processes.
-If you wish to use Production Images, you need to use the Chainguard Registry.
+If you wish to use Production Containers, you need to use the Chainguard Registry.

 What is an SBOM and why is it important?